Blackberry swirled muffins with two layers of orange cinnamon streusel.

 This is just a little picture step-by-step of making the muffins.
 The full recipe can be found at the end of the blog post!

-blackberry coffee cake muffins q&a
+blackberry coffee cake muffins recipe q&a

 can I double this recipe?